 Remote and real-time visibility to equipment conditions with the help of intelligent sensors and detectors enable predictions of impending equipment breakdowns.
 Mining industry business owners will be able to therefore prioritise maintenance practices accordingly without majorly disrupting the workflow or operations.
 This AI-powered predictive maintenance strategy incorporated with the help of sensors reduces downtime and unnecessary costs from inefficient repairs and replacements in the mining sites

-With the help of geological data integration, smart mines utilise AI by algorithms and advanced data analytics to gain insights and visualisations about possible orebodies.
+With the help of geological data integration, smart mining utilises AI by algorithms and advanced data analytics to gain insights and visualisations about possible orebodies.
 This mineral exploration by assessment saves enormous costs in manual search and unproductive mining operations.
 Likewise, these location-specific mining operations can be performed remotely by the intelligent mining equipment by complete automation.
-Think of a fleet of mining equipment automatically taking on an unmanned voyage to the exact site of mineral ore abundance and start mining.
+Think of a fleet of mining equipment automatically taking on an unmanned voyage to the exact site of mineral ore abundance and starts mining.

-There is increased efficiency from smart mining by fully auto-mechanised processes and all this information and insights being available on a simple dashboard which decreases operational pressure and challenges in parallel for business owners.
-This data-driven decision making steers overall business strategy.
+There is increased efficiency from smart mining by fully auto-mechanised processes and all this information and insights being available on a simple dashboard decreases operational pressure and challenges in parallel for business owners.
+Consequently, this data-driven decision-making steers overall business strategy.

 Workforce safety is one of the major challenges for the mining industry considering mining sites are situated in the most hard-to-access, dangerous areas and how mining operations take place with the brutest forces.
-As an effect of digitised equipment and connections to an autonomous network with advanced technologies and sensors, mining site workers and managers will now be able to monitor equipment conditions, detect hazards and safety lapses remotely on a single dashboard and take action accordingly.
+As an effect of digitised equipment and connections to an autonomous network with advanced technologies and sensors, mining site workers and managers will now be able to monitor equipment conditions, detect hazards and safety lapses from the comfort of their seats on a single dashboard and take action accordingly.

 Smart mining is no longer a distant future, it is the next step for the mining industry.